evkx/evkx.github.io/content/models/ford/f150_lightning/F150_Lightning_Extended_Range/_index.md

 ## Battery, range, and charging

 The battery has a gross capacity of 150kWh and a net capacity of 131kWh, meaning you have a 19kWh buffer for protection.
 (12,7%).
-The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc) For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.
+The Lithium-Ion battery uses [NMC technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

+The [EPA range](../../../../guides/understandingrange/epa) varies from 320 to 300 miles (515-483 km), depending on car options.
+Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
+The consumption is between 2,44mi/kWh for the basic version and 2,29mi/kWh for the top trim version for the EPA standard test.
+For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 155kW.
 A full charge from 0 - 100% would take 130 minutes, while a more common scenario of 10-80% would take 49 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 0% to 62% resulting in an actual charge speed including time loss on 106kW.
 Each charge session would take 46 minutes and 54 seconds.